Skip to content

 DEVernachlässigbare Seneszenz (Negligible Senescence)

-Negligible senescence describes organisms that show no measurable functional decline, increase in mortality risk, or loss of reproductive capacity with chronological age.
-The term was coined by biogerontologist Caleb Finch in his 1990 book 'Longevity, Senescence, and the Genome' to characterize species such as certain rockfish, certain tortoises, and hydra.
-Naked mole-rats, often cited in this context, exhibit extremely slow but not strictly negligible senescence and became associated with this discussion through later work (e.g., Buffenstein 2008 onward).
-Negligible senescence is studied as a comparative biology benchmark for understanding why most mammals, including humans, do age.
+Negligible senescence describes organisms that show no measurable decline with age.
+They do not lose function, they do not face a rising risk of death, and they do not lose the ability to reproduce as they get older.
+Biogerontologist Caleb Finch coined the term in his 1990 book 'Longevity, Senescence, and the Genome'.
+He used it for species like certain rockfish, certain tortoises, and hydra.
+Naked mole-rats are often cited here too.
+But they show extremely slow, not strictly negligible, senescence, and they joined this discussion through later work (for example, Buffenstein 2008 onward).
+Negligible senescence is studied as a comparative-biology benchmark, to understand why most mammals, including you, do age.